Universal sectors in superconformal defects: Introduction and summary

-which, when explicitly evaluated, matches with the previous one and with the results of \cite{Bianchi:2020hsz}.
+which, when explicitly evaluated, agrees with the previous result as well as with the findings of \cite{Bianchi:2020hsz}, as discussed in more details in Sec. \ref{subsec: Universality in 1/2 BPS wilson line N=4 SYM}.

 Although the above arguments were illustrated for the displacement operator, they extend to any four-point function of the supermultiplet components.
-An especially interesting case arises when considering the four-point function of the superprimary of the $1/2$ BPS Wilson line in $\cN=2$ gauge theories in $4d$, as discussed in \cite{Gimenez-Grau:2019hez}.
+An especially interesting case arises when considering the four-point function of the superprimary of the $1/2$ BPS Wilson line in $\cN=2$ gauge theories in $4d$, discussed in \cite{Gimenez-Grau:2019hez}.
 In this setup, universality does not extend to the entire displacement supermultiplet, but one can still identify subsectors in which it applies.
-This is the case, for instance, for the superprimary four-point function.
+In Sec. \ref{subsec: universal sector in N=2 4d}, we show that this is the case for the superprimary four-point function.
 By showing that this correlator does not receive contributions from other sectors up to NLO, we are able to identify it explicitly.
-Furthermore, we find consistency with the results of \cite{Gimenez-Grau:2019hez} by fixing the free parameters left undetermined in the bootstrap approach to $c_1 = c_2 = -4$, thereby fully determining the superprimary four-point function to be
+Furthermore, we find consistency with the results of \cite{Gimenez-Grau:2019hez} by fixing the free parameters left undetermined in the bootstrap approach to